Naveen-Koul/git-cli-practice/README.md

 4. Assuming that you are currently within a Git repository, write the command (or commands) that will display the changes from the commit with the ID of abc123.
 A: git show abc123

+5. Assuming that you are currently within a Git repository, write the command (or commands) that will display the ID and commit message for the 3 most recent commits.
+A: git log --oneline -n 3